We bring the vehicle to you

 Once you complete the process, the ADA Federal Law gives COTA twenty-one (21) days to render a decision.
 You will receive a status notification via U.S. mail.

-COTA Mainstream ADA service area is defined as being within ¾ mile distance of a fixed-route bus line.
+COTA Mainstream ADA service area is defined as being within ¾ mile distance of a fixed-route service line.
 Hours of operation for both the origin and destination locations are the same as the hours of operation for fixed-route service.

 Non-ADA service is provided upon space availability and is not a required service mandated by the Americans with Disabilities Act, which was signed into law in July 1990.
-Its goals was to remove the physical barriers that have kept people with disabilities from fully participating in society.
+Its goal was to remove the physical barriers that have kept people with disabilities from fully participating in society.